 People kept bugging him.

-The Bookstore Cat was a second-hand bookstore on 5th and Ortega Street and The Bookstore Cat lived there and could usually be found on the top shelf at the left-hand side in the last row of the Romance section.
+The Bookstore Cat was a second-hand bookstore on 5th and Ortega Street and The Bookstore Cat lived there and could usually be found on the top shelf in the last row of the Romance section.

-Olio called the cat B for short, not that The Bookstore Cat paid much attention to what name people called him.
-He had gone by many names in his checkered past, so many in fact, he couldn’t remember them all.
-There was, “Mr. Snuggles” at one point; a name that didn’t last long after the family he lived with realized he didn’t like to be touched, much less snuggled, and quickly gave him away to a lonely old man who lived by himself and needed a friend.
+Olio called the cat B for short, not that The Bookstore Cat paid much attention to it.
+He had been called a great many names in his checkered past.
+There was, “Mr. Snuggles” at one point; which didn’t last long once the family he lived with realized he didn’t like to be touched, much less snuggled, and quickly gave him away to a lonely old man who lived by himself and thought he needed a furry friend.

-The old man named him Louie Armstrong for no known reason and tried to buy the cat’s affection by feeding him fresh red snapper and salmon, which didn’t pay-off.
-By the time the cat ran away, the old man was covered in scratches with one in particular that came within a centimeter of taking out the old boy’s right eyeball.
+The old man named him Louise Armstrong and tried to buy the cat’s affection by feeding him fresh red snapper and salmon, which didn’t pay-off.
+By the time the cat ran away, the old man was covered in scratches, with one in particular that came within a centimeter of taking out the old man’s right eyeball.

-There were several other names — “Socks” for one, but that family gave him away after they realized Socks had repeatedly tried to smother their baby daughter in her sleep.
+There were several other names — “Socks” for one, but that family gave him away too after they caught Socks red-handed trying to smother their new-born daughter in her sleep.